lizmcarney/glass-quiz/README.md

 A quiz application for Google Glass.

-Instructions:
+Instructions: \n
- --Swiping forward on the gesture bar will record an answer of true.
- --Swiping backward on the gesture bar will record an answer of false.
- --Tapping once on the gesture bar will skip the question and no answer will be recorded.
+ --Swiping forward on the gesture bar will record an answer of true. \n --Swiping backward on the gesture bar will record an answer of false. \n --Tapping once on the gesture bar will skip the question and no answer will be recorded. \n

-Game Modes:
+Game Modes: \n
  --Tradtitional Quiz.
 Answer 10 questions.
-Receive a final score and a final time.
+Receive a final score and a final time. \n --Timed Quiz.
- --Timed Quiz.
 Answer as many questions as possible in 60 seconds.
-Receive a final score.
+Receive a final score. \n

 ==========
 Version 1.0.0